 It was clear from the moment I moved here that Chicago cared about its hot dogs more than any other place I'd ever been.
 And after five years of searching, here are my ten favorite Chicago-style hot dogs.

-Entries tagged with 'Jimmy's Red Hots'
+'Jimmy's Red Hots' on Serious Eats

 When it comes to hot dogs, Chicagoans have opinions.
 We care where they are made, who serves them, and what tops them.
 We will drive all over the city to satisfy a craving, passing lesser stands that just aren't quite good enough.